artemiscloud/website/content/blog/using_operator.md

 description: "Steps to get operator up and running and basic broker operations"
 draft: false
 ---
 The [ArtemisCloud](https://github.com/artemiscloud) Operator is a powerful tool that allows you to configure and manage ActiveMQ Artemis broker resources in a cloud environment.
 You can get it up and running in just a few steps.

 ### Prerequisite
 Before you start you need have access to a running Kubernetes cluster environment.
 A [Minikube](https://minikube.sigs.k8s.io/docs/start/) running on your laptop will just do fine.
-The ActiveMQ Artemis operator also runs in a Openshift cluster environment like [CodeReady Container](https://developers.redhat.com/products/codeready-containers/overview).
+The ArtemisCloud operator also runs in a Openshift cluster environment like [CodeReady Container](https://developers.redhat.com/products/codeready-containers/overview).
 In this blog we assume you have Kubernetes cluster environment.
 (If you use CodeReady the client tool is **oc** in place of **kubectl**)

 ### Step 1 - Preparing for deployment
-* Clone the ActiveMQ Artemis operator repo:
+* Clone the ArtemisCloud operator repo:
 ```shell script
       $ git clone https://github.com/artemiscloud/activemq-artemis-operator.git
 ```